 Atem looked up.

-"A duel.
-If you've been taking it easy, your skills will have gone soft.
-Let me check."
+"A Duel.
+If you've been taking it easy, your skills have dulled.
+I'll verify it for you."

 "Do it here."